hackjunction/JunctionApp/README.md

 # Contributing

 To contribute to the development of this app, please fork the repository and make a pull request to `master`.
 For further details and guidance, please reach out to the Junction tech team at dev@hackjunction.com or on the Junction Slack channel.

+### Reporting bugs

+If you come across a bug / improvement idea / feature request for the platform, please create an issue describing the problem or request in this repository, with as much detail as you're able to provide.